TYPO3GmbH/svg_sanitizer/README.md

 ## Issue Reporting

-Please report any issues with the extension in our [Service Desk](https://jira.typo3.com/servicedesk/customer/portal/3/create/122).
+Please report any issues with the extension at [Github](https://github.com/TYPO3GmbH/svg_sanitizer/issues).